invoke-ai/InvokeAI/docs/installation/installer.md

 ## Updating

-Updating is exactly the same as installing - download the latest installer, choose the latest version and off you go.
+Updating is exactly the same as installing - download the latest installer, choose the latest version, enter your existing installation path, and the app will update.
+None of your data (images, models, boards, etc) will be erased.

 !!! info "Dependency Resolution Issues"